 I believe medicine is a challenging career.
 I am ready to face the hard work of being a medical school student to study the mechanisms of various diseases, continual learning, and educating patients.
 I look forward to sharing my knowledge with students as I coach them to practice strong study habits and academic success.

-Baylor University - BS, Biology minor Prehealth
+Undergraduate Degree: Baylor University - Bachelor of Science, Biology minor Prehealth

 ACT English: 32